claudiazi/proposalAlertBot/README.md

+Credits to [gabrieljaegerde](https://github.com/gabrieljaegerde/tipAlert_telegram) whose project this one was built on top of.

-# Council Alert Telegram Bot
+# Proposal Alert Telegram Bot

-With this bot users will be notified of any new council events.
-Additionally, users can set up alerts for their respective address(es).
-Should their address be a council member, they will receive reminders on missing council actions required from them.

-This project is open-source and your contributions more than welcome!!!

-If you enjoy this tool and would like to support my future projects:
+With this bot users can easily track their treasury proposals as they pass through council.
+Whenever there is an update to it, they will receive a notification on telegram.

+Looking to support me?
-KSM: Hgcdd6sjp37KD1cKrAbwMZ6sBZTAVwb6v2GTssv9L2w1oN3
+KSM: HyQGoQZk5BM3Wt6nUhjW1QbPWrSRFmR4eeEihPJH84WdDsA

-Much appreciated!

 ## Usage

 Setting up an alert is super easy:

-Step 1: Select the frequency for which you would like to be reminded for the different council events.
+Step 1: Select the proposal motion events that you want to be notified for (new motion, motion vote, motion fully voted)

-Step 2: Enter address of wallet that should be tracked.
+Step 2: Enter address of wallet that should be tracked

 A user can easily view, edit and delete any of their alerts.